jocelyn-gh/crackmes-x/README.md

-# Contains programs ment to be broken into demstrating a type of secutry flaw.
+# Contains programs meant to be broken into demonstrating a type of security flaw.
 # CrackMe01
 Viewing and reading memory
 # CrackMe02